brownieboy/add-footer-close-button/README.md

 So, I put together this Chrome extension to add a button that hides that footer bar whenever it detects one.
 That's all it does.
 There's no options.

 It currently works on medium.com itself, and also hackernoon.com.
-I'll add more offshot sites as I come across them.
+I'll add more offshoot sites as I come across them.
 (It's just a matter of updating a permissions file.)